Merrie Melodies: Background

 Producer Leon Schlesinger had already produced the music-based Looney Tunes series, and its success prompted him to try to sell a sister series to Warner Bros.
+Pictures.
 His selling point was that the new cartoons would feature music from the soundtracks of Warner Bros. films and would thus serve as advertisements for Warner Bros. recordings and sheet music.
 The studio agreed, and Schlesinger dubbed the series Merrie Melodies.
 Walt Disney Productions had already scored with their Silly Symphonies.
 Since cartoon production usually began with a soundtrack, animating a piece of music made it easier to devise plot elements and even characters.

-The origins of the Merrie Melodies series begin with the failure of a live action series of musical shorts called Spooney Melodies, which featured popular songs of the day.
+The origins of the Merrie Melodies series begin with the failure of a live-action series of musical shorts called Spooney Melodies, which featured popular songs of the day.
 These shorts included segments with a popular artist singing along with appropriate background sequences.
 Warner Bros. wanted to promote this music because they had recently acquired (in 1930) the ownership of Brunswick Records along with four music publishers for US$28 million.
 Because of the success of their Looney Tunes series, Warner Bros. decided to develop a new series of animated musical shorts called Merrie Melodies.
 Hugh Harman and Rudolf Ising led the development.
 It was meant to be a series of musical cartoons that featured hit songs of the day, especially those then owned by Warner Bros. and featured in their musical films.
 In 1931, many of the shorts featured the orchestra of Abe Lyman.

 The first cartoon of the new Merrie Melodies series was Lady, Play Your Mandolin!, released in 1931.
 Ising attempted to introduce several characters in his Merrie Melodies films, such as Piggy, Foxy, and Goopy Geer.
 Eventually however, the series continued without any recurring characters.
 The shorts proved to be enormously popular with the public.
 In 1932, a Merrie Melodies cartoon, entitled It's Got Me Again!, was nominated for the first Academy Award to be given for animation.